happycollision/jekyll.happycollision.com/src/pages/2023/01/05/app-variants.md

 deployments when your PRs get merged to main. 😱 But that is a heretical rant for another time.)

+## App Variants in a Nutshell

-Everything in the code above is just a single implementation of the idea of app variants.
-And "app variants" is just a name I slapped on "moving your app dependency references out of `index.html` so they can be loaded later."
+Everything in the code above is just a single implementation of the idea of "app variants".
+And "app variants" is just a name I slapped onto a simple idea: By moving the dependencies needed to boot your app into a file external to the `index.html`, you can have multiple dependency definitions for multiple apps, and you can write a bit of JavaScript to decide which app to load altogether.

 Have you ever seen anyone else use this technique before?
 I'd love to know.

 In any case, if these ideas are useful to you, please run with them!
 Let me know what works for you and what you needed to change.